 This post may contain affiliate links.

-Borax is a laundy cleaning product- you’ll find it at the grocery store with the laundry items.
+Borax powder is a laundry cleaning product.
+You’ll find it at the grocery store with the laundry detergents.
 It is a toxic chemical so make sure you do the pouring with it and wash hands after touching it.
 They should be safe to hold and play with once completed, as long as kids do not ingest it!

 How to Make Borax Crystals: